 Medical Students and Federal Student Financial Aid

 AACOM recognizes the significant student loan debt burden osteopathic medical students and graduates shoulder, as well as the overall impact this has on students pursuing primary care and other critical specialties.
-In the 2018-19 academic year, osteopathic medical schools are educating more than 30,000 U.S. medical students—more than 25% percent of all U.S. medical students.
+In the 2018-19 academic year, osteopathic medical schools are educating nearly 31,000 U.S. medical students—25% percent of all U.S. medical students.
 As osteopathic medical student debt rises, addressing accruing interest on federal loans, which considerably inflates the overall cost of medical student debt, must be addressed.
 Many of these students are also entering medical school with high debt from their undergraduate education, further exacerbating their loan debt after graduation.

 AACOM’s medical student and federal student financial aid policy priorities include:

 - Reauthorizing the Higher Education Act (HEA) and maintaining and protecting the Public Service Loan Forgiveness and Grad PLUS Loan Programs;

 - Employing AACOM’s ED to MED campaign to protect federal financial aid programs in the HEA reauthorization to help prospective and current medical students finance their education;

 - Urging Congress to explore fiscally responsible solutions to lower medical student debt through lowering interest rates and interest rate caps for graduate and professional students;